 Another term that you should be somewhat familiar with is statistical significance, or the likelihood that something occurs by chance😲.
 If something is statistically significance, it did not occur by chance (some outside factor influenced the data).
 If something isn't statistically significant, it occurred completely by chance.
 To determine this, you would compare the mean of the control group and the mean of the experimental group.

 The following question is taken from the College Board website (2017 AP Exam - Part B of #1

 A study was conducted to investigate the role of framing on concern for healthy eating🍏.
 Each participant (N = 100) was randomly assigned to one of the two conditions.
 In the first condition, the participants read an article indicating that obesity is a disease🦠.
 Participants in the second condition read an article indicating that obesity is the result of personal behaviors and decisions.

 Participants were asked to indicate how important it would be for them to eat a healthy diet.
 Scores ranged from 1 (not very important) to 9 (very important).
 The results are presented in the table below.

 Operationally define the dependent variable.

 What makes the study experimental rather than correlational?

 What is the most appropriate conclusion the researchers can draw about the relationship between the variables in the study?

-The scoring guidelines provide the rubric for this question.
+provide the rubric for this question.
 You should be able to answer all three parts.
 If not, just go through this unit’s guides one more time and you’ll nail this FRQ.

 🎥Watch: AP Psychology - Statistics in Psychology